tonylturner/origin/README.md

 The tool checks the geographic location of contributors and identifies contributors from adversarial countries based on a predefined list: [China, Russia, Iran, North Korea, Cuba, Venezuela]

+To modify the list of banned countries, see `/provenance/adversarial_check.py`

 ## Installation